10 June 2009

 The London Tourist Guide

-“And here, ladies and gentleman, only a stone’s throw from St. Paul’s
+“And here, ladies and gentlemen, only a stone’s throw from St. Paul’s

 Is Postman’s Park.
 On two sides of this grassy strip the towering walls